Rhonda Bletsch

 Selected Articles

 • “Mediating Dinah’s Story in Film (Genesis 34),” In Handbook of Feminist Approaches to the Hebrew Bible.
 Edited by Susanne Scholz.
-(Oxford: Oxford University Press, forthcoming).
+(Oxford: Oxford University Press, 2021).

 • “American Slavery, Cinematic Violence, and the (Sometimes) Good Book,” In Bible and Film Handbook.
 Edited by Richard Walsh.
 (London: Bloomsbury, 2018).